The classic way to download files using torrents is as follows:

 sudo pip install flexget

-So we first need to create the working area which FlexGet will use:
+Now let’s create the working area which FlexGet will use:

 sudo -u deluge mkdir /var/lib/deluge/.flexget

-Next we need to add the deluge user as a valid user for the deluge API.
+So we need to add the deluge user as a valid user for the deluge API.
 So:

 sudo -u deluge vim /var/lib/deluge/.config/deluge/auth